Codeinwp/neve/readme.md

 Neve is distributed under the terms of the GNU GPLv2 or later

 ## Changelog ##
+### 2.3.12 - 2019-06-17  ###

+* Added missing strings in the translation file wpml-config.xml file
+* Updated the min PHP version in the readme file
+* Upsells for Neve Pro

 ### 2.3.11 - 2019-06-12  ###

 * Redone the layout for the About page